andreasdvorak/Azure_Terraform/README.md

 In the Azure portal the SP can be seen in Microsoft Entra ID -> App registrations

+## Add permissions to principal
+To give the terraform service principal the permission to create role assignments, we need to configure that first.

+    az role assignment create \
+    --assignee "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx" \  # → Client ID
+    --role "User Access Administrator" \
+    --scope "/subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"  # Subscription ID

 ## tfvars
 In the directory env put your environment specific tfvars files.